Signed-off-by: Ismael Luceno <email@example.com>

 GETTEXT=/usr/local/opt/gettext OPENSSL=/usr/local/opt/openssl PATH="$GETTEXT/bin:$PATH" [ -x configure ] || autoreconf -fiv -I$GETTEXT/share/aclocal/ CFLAGS="-I$GETTEXT/include -I$OPENSSL/include" \ LDFLAGS=-L$GETTEXT/lib ./configure

 make as usual after these steps.

-Axel is under GPL-2+ with OpenSSL exception.
+Axel is licensed under GPL-2+ with the OpenSSL exception.